ANSANJAY/Odigos-Strategic-Vision/README.md

 - **Enhance Usability:** Simplify onboarding and provide intuitive, context-driven dashboards.
 - **Drive Adoption:** Create impactful user stories that demonstrate the value of Odigos in real-world scenarios.
 - **Build a Collaborative Community:** Engage developers and SREs through community-driven feature requests and contributions.

+### **Why I’m the Right Fit:**
+- **Technical Expertise:** My journey from eBPF engineer to Product Manager has equipped me with the skills to bridge technical innovation and strategic planning.
+- **Hands-On Experience:** I have worked unofficially with the Odigos team and have practical insights into the project’s potential.
+- **Market Understanding:** One year of studying the APM market at AmEx has given me a clear perspective on observability challenges and opportunities.
+- **Product Passion:** Having built a product from scratch in a startup environment, I know what it takes to drive adoption and user satisfaction.
+- **Startup Mindset:** I thrive in dynamic environments where roles are fluid, allowing me to take on responsibilities as a PM, DevRel, or Sales Rep when needed.
+- **Unique Proposition:** My combination of hands-on eBPF experience, product strategy insights, and startup mindset positions me uniquely to drive Odigos’ growth and innovation.

 ### **My Approach:**
 My approach is centered around leveraging technical insights to build user-centric features, fostering community involvement to ensure sustainable growth, and positioning Odigos as the industry leader in eBPF-based observability.